When you buy shares you buy part of a company.

 The price of listed shares is available in newspapers and on the internet, including on the website of New Zealand's exchange NZX.
 This allows you to watch and see how share prices change over time.

 Stockbrokers typically charge brokerage when you trade.
-This may be a proportion of the amount you spend or it may be a flat fee for each trade.
+This may be a proportion of the amount you invest or it may be a flat fee for each trade.
 Some offer research and advice as well as trading services.

 Stockbrokers are listed in the Yellow Pages and on the NZX website.